jasonmimick/learn-mongodb/airports/README.md

 ```

 This is how to specify a point.
 The coordinates are
-[latitude, longitude] and in decimal format.
+[longitude, latitude] and in decimal format.
 We can stick a JSON Object
 formatted thusly into any key in our documents.
 But first, we have
 some work to do to convert these data.
 Here is the conversion formula: